soeaver/pytorch-priv/README.md

 </div>

+## License

+pytorch-priv is released under the MIT License (refer to the LICENSE file for details).

 ## Contribute
 Feel free to create a pull request if you find any bugs or you want to contribute (e.g., more datasets and more network structures).